EJEP/temp_monitor/README.md

 The web page shows the temperature on a graph using [Bokeh](https://bokeh.pydata.org/en/latest/).
 [Flask](http://flask.pocoo.org/) is used to display the page.

+Currently I have not written the code to integrate the code with a different server.

 ### Requirements ###

 + [Bokeh](https://bokeh.pydata.org/en/latest/)